wixplosives/sample-monorepo/README.md

 ### Deployment

-`yarn lerna publish` will publish new versions of the packages to npm.
+`npx lerna publish` will publish new versions of the packages to npm.

 Lerna asks for new version numbers for packages that changed since last release and their dependencies.
 Every package has a `prepack` script which automatically runs `build` prior to packing.

-`yarn lerna publish --force-publish` will force a release of _all_ packages, regardless of which ones actually changed.
+`npx lerna publish --force-publish` will force a release of _all_ packages, regardless of which ones actually changed.

 Deployment of app/server assets to any actual production servers is not shown.